 Student Profile - Emma Tavender

-Emma is a PhD student in the Department of surgery and at the National Trauma Research Institute, her research is based on looking at how to improve the management of mild head injured patients in the emergency department.
-Emma's supervisors are Dr Denise O’Connor and Prof Russell Gruen.
+Emma completed her PhD in 2014 in the Department of surgery and at the National Trauma Research Institute, her research looked at how to improve the management of mild head injured patients in the emergency department.
+Dr Tavender now works as an Associate Editor at Cochrane Australia as well as in the Emergency Research Group and the Murdoch Institute.
+This interview was originally published in 2014.

 What is your PhD about?